 Although no grades are given for courses, each participant will receive Continuing Education Units (CEUs) based on the number of contact hours.
 One CEU is equal to ten contact hours.
 Upon completion of the course each participant will receive a certificate, showing completion of the workshop and 2.8 CEUs.

-This workshop applies toward the Bioinformatics Curiosity digital badge.
+This workshop applies toward the Bioinformatics Endeavor digital badge.

 100% tuition refund for registrations cancelled 14 or more calendar days prior to the start of the workshop.